thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="trending-objects">
 <dt>View counts for trending objects</dt>
-<dd>You can now see the view counts for trending answers and pinboards on the home page.
+<dd>You can now see the view counts for trending answers and Liveboards on the home page.
 This can help you understand why an object is trending.</dd>
 </dlentry>

 <dlentry id="trending-objects-link">